-1.2 MOTIVATION
+1.2 Motivation

-We are interested in grid computing because today's workstations are typically idle 14 or more hours per workday.
+Industrial computers are typically idle 14 or more hours per workday.
 If we assume that they are also idle on the weekend then they are idle 118 hours out of every 168 hours during the week (i.e., 70% of the time).
-This results in a huge amount of CPU cycles, storage capacity, and network bandwidth being wasted.

 We are motivated to address security issues in grid computing because an insecure network could be exploited by an advisory in order to gain access to data, destroy data, and steal logins or services (email, CPU cycles).
 Users will not agree to donate their CPU time without an assurance of security.
-We also need to make sure that programs that can be run on computers in the grid are safe to run.
+A grid-based virus can spread faster than a normal virus, since it uses push technology to deploy itself and runs on-demand.

 Grids need to be protected not only because they are high-value assets representing lots of hardware and software, but also because they often serve a strategic function that's central to success [Myer].
-The benefit of using our approach is elimination of tedious and time consuming software installations.
-Furthermore, this solution is operating system independent and secure.

-2. LITERATURE SURVEY
+2 LITERATURE SURVEY

 Grid Computing is not new, nor for that matter is grid security.
 The use of grid computing on a heterogeneous network is also not new.
-What is new is our use of Java Web Start to distribute jobs on the grid via a screen saver.
-This opens the door to SETI-style grid computing on a heterogeneous network for Java programmers.
+What is new is our use of Java Web Start to distribute jobs on the grid.
+This opens the door to grid computing on a heterogeneous network for Java programmers.